 - 2 pinches yellow food color, optional

-- Heat 2 table spoons of ghee in a non-stick or deep bottomed kadhai.
-Using non-stick pan prevents badam halwa from burning in the bottom.
+- Heat 2 tablespoons of ghee in a non-stick or deep bottomed kadhai.
+Using a non-stick pan prevents badam halwa from burning at the bottom.

-- Pour almond mix into the non-stick pan.
+- Pour almond mixture to a non-stick pan.
 Stir cook for 4-5 minutes.

 - Add sugar.
-Continue cooking on low fire, stirring continuously, so that the mix won't burn in the bottom.
+Continue cooking on low fire, stirring continuously, so that the mixture won't burn in the bottom.

-- Add 2-3 table spoons of ghee.
+- Add 2-3 tablespoons of ghee.
 You will experience the hot mix sprinkling on the air.
-Continue stir-cooking till hot sprinkling stops and the mix starts showing some ghee on the sides.
+Continue the stir-cooking until hot sprinkling stops and the mixture starts showing some ghee on the sides.

 - Add cardamom powder (optional) and food color.
 Almond halwa shows its natural scent if you don't use cardamom.
 Mix well.
 Transfer the halwa into a serving dish.

 - Almond halwa (badam halwa) is ready to eat.
 Eat it warm or cold.
-It has a heavenly taste anytime!
+It has a heavenly taste anyway!

-Things to Remember While Making Almond Dessert (Badam Halwa)
+Things to Remember While Making this Almond Dessert

-- If you want to take more almonds than the shown quantity in the aricle, add one cup more sugar for each cup of added almonds.
+1. If you want to take more almonds than the shown quantity in the article, add one cup more sugar for each cup of added almonds.

-- This halwa easily burns in the bottom of the pan.
-Hence, use non-stick pan to prevent it.
+2. This halwa easily burns at the bottom of the pan.
+Hence, use a non-stick pan.

-- Continuously stirring while cooking is mandatory.
+3. Continuously stirring while cooking is mandatory.
 Otherwise, there is a possibility that it burns in the bottom.
-Even if it burns a little, it may spoil the taste of this dessert.
+A little burning may spoil the taste of this dessert.

-- You can make this halwa without adding cardamom and food color to retain the original flavor of the almonds.
-It tastes yummy its own way.
+4. You can make this halwa without adding cardamom and food color to retain the original flavor of the almonds.

 |Serving size: 1|